 1. Oil-Control Strawberry and Lemon

 Coupled with lemon juice, this mask removes excess sebum on the skin's surface and cleanses skin pores from deep within.
 Lemon juice is a natural astringent and also helps fade acne scars and dark spots.
-The alpha hydroxyl acids in strawberries helps control oil production on the skin surface, keeping pimples and blackheads away.
+The alpha hydroxyl acids in strawberries help control oil production on the skin surface, keeping pimples and blackheads away.

-Check out the benefits of the additional ingredient, lemon, in this face mask:
+Check out the benefits of the additional ingredient, lemon, in this face mask.

 Natural astringent.
 It absorbs excess oils on skin's surface and deep within the pores.
 Lemon juice has antibacterial properties that kill acne causing germs.
 It also fades acne scars and dark spots.